ahmohbati/SecOn/Email.md

 For more information, please see:<br>
 <a href='http://nsmwiki.org/Sguil_FAQ#Can_sguil_page_me_when_it_sees_a_particular_alert.3F'><a href='http://nsmwiki.org/Sguil_FAQ#Can_sguil_page_me_when_it_sees_a_particular_alert.3F'>http://nsmwiki.org/Sguil_FAQ#Can_sguil_page_me_when_it_sees_a_particular_alert.3F</a></a>

+You may want to install a local mail relay on your master server, configure it to relay mail to your corporate mail server, and then configure Sguil to send email to the local mail relay.

 ####How do I configure OSSEC to send emails?####
 Modify `/var/ossec/etc/ossec.conf` as follows:<br>
 <pre><code>  &lt;global&gt;<br>